danielrdehaan/ReaMOD_Development/README.md

     Open or close the ReaMOD window.
 - **ReaMOD: Add Item with selected event at edit cursor** Adds the currently selected FMOD event in the ReaMOD window with the current parameter values (as item notes) to the selected track at the edit cursor position for the number of frames set in ReaMOD settings.
+- **ReaMOD: Add item with selected event length at edit cursor** Adds the currently selected FMOD event at the edit cursor and automatically sizes the new item to match the FMOD event's reported length, falling back to the frame-count length when unavailable.
 - **ReaMOD: Add Item with selected event within current time selection** Adds the currently selected FMOD event in the ReaMOD window with the current parameter values (as item notes) to the selected track at the edit cursor position within the current time selection.
 - **ReaMOD: Update number of frames for item insertion from current time selection**